 Up to and including the first five days of first semester, students may add or drop a course with parent/guardian approval as long as the student meets minimum credit requirements and a suitable alternative is available.
-Beginning on the 6th day of first semester, any schedule changes should be forwarded to the Assistant Principal.
+Beginning on the 6th day of first semester, any schedule changes should be forwarded to the Division Head of Student Services and Career Pathways.